IBM/GridFM-Data/README.md

+# WARNING: This is an old repository.
+The code is outdated and no longer maintained.
+The latest and working version of this data generation library is available [here](https://github.com/gridfm/gridfm-datakit)

+---

 # Power Flow Data Generation Script

 This library generates power flow data with configurable parameters for load scenarios and topology perturbations.